-Make sure to write down all the application requirements for each college on your list, as they will serve as the basis of the steps you’ll put in your application plan.
-Below are some of the most common requirements you’ll see:
+Make sure to write down all the application requirements for each college on your list, as they will serve as the basis for the steps you’ll take in your application plan.
+Below are some of the most common requirements:

 - High school transcript: You’ll need to arrange for your counselor to send this official document detailing the subjects you have taken and the grades you earned in high school.

 - Test scores: Colleges often want to see your ACT/SAT scores.
 However, more and more, schools are moving toward test-optional policies (particularly since the COVID-19 pandemic) so check in advance.

 - Application form: This form is where you’ll provide personal details and declare your intention to attend the school.
 You’ll apply either through the college’s admissions portal or the Common Application (Common App), a universal application allowing you to apply to multiple schools by filling out just one form.

 - Letters of recommendation: Usually one to three letters, written by a teacher or counselor describing your accomplishments in high school, academic potential, and why the person writing it believes you’re a worthy candidate.